FusionAuth/fusionauth-example-cloudfront-redirect/README.md

 - see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.SimpleDistribution.html to create a distribution.

 ### Create a CloudFront function
+- see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/functions-tutorial.html to create a function.

+    - see the example function https://github.com/FusionAuth/fusionauth-example-cloudfront-redirect/blob/main/aws/cloudfunction/function.js

     - see the example article https://saedf0.medium.com/directing-traffic-how-aws-cloudfront-functions-can-redirect-users-to-country-specific-urls-c488c9ed780 to redirect uses to country-specific URLs.

     - see the example article https://github.com/aws-samples/amazon-cloudfront-functions/tree/main/redirect-based-on-country to URL redirect to the county-specific version of a site.

-- see the example function https://github.com/FusionAuth/fusionauth-example-cloudfront-redirect/blob/main/aws/cloudfunction/function.js

 ### Test the function using the AWS CLI